GurnoorSH/txt-img/README.md

-# 🌄 Stable Diffusion Prompt Walkthrough
+# 🌄 Stable Diffusion Txt-Img

 This repository demonstrates how to generate high-quality images using [Stable Diffusion v1.5](https://huggingface.co/runwayml/stable-diffusion-v1-5) via the 🤗 `diffusers` library.
 Implemented in Google Colab, this walkthrough covers installation, pipeline setup, and prompt-based image generation with various configurations.